 Estranged students are under-represented in education and can sometimes struggle to manage their life and studies.
 We work closely with estranged students at every stage including advice on the best route for you to get into university and working with those who might not think university is for them.

-Tracey Kerr, our widening participation manager, is the named point of contact for estranged students up to and including the transition to university – email@example.com
+Emilie Dufresne, our widening participation officer, is the named point of contact for estranged students up to and including the transition to university – firstname.lastname@example.org

-If you are applying to university please get in touch with Pat to disclose your circumstances and find out how we can help you.
+If you are applying to the University please get in touch with Emilie to disclose your circumstances and find out how we can help you.

 Here is the support we can offer pre-enrolment:

-- Applying to university - we realise that it can be difficult for estranged students to get the entry qualifications needed for university which is why we include estranged students in our Fair Access Policy during the admissions process.
+- Applying to the University - we realise that it can be difficult for estranged students to get the entry qualifications needed, which is why we include estranged students in our Fair Access Policy during the admissions process.
 Please make sure you get in touch to tell use your circumstances.
 This will allow us to make you an adjusted, or contextual, offer and contact you about the support you are entitled to

-- How to get into university – if you are not sure if you are studying the right courses, or wondering what courses to choose, we can help you figure out the right route for you
+- How to get into the University – if you are not sure if you are studying the right courses, or wondering what courses to choose, we can help you figure out the right route for you

 - We have put together guidance to help students complete your UCAS application.
 UCAS also provides dedicated advice for estranged students who are applying to university.